Generalised arbitrage-free SVI volatility surfaces

-The following proposition, proved in Appendix~\ref{sec:prop:noCSAStrictly}, is a reformulation of Proposition~\ref{prop:first_lin} in the asymptotically linear case, and provides sufficient and necessary conditions for the surface~\eqref{eq:GenSVI} to be free of butterfly arbitrage.

-\begin{proposition} Assume $\Psi$ is asymptotically linear and there is no calendar spread arbitrage.
-Then~$\overline{Z}_+$ is neither empty nor bounded from above.
-Moreover, there is no butterfly arbitrage if and only if the following two conditions hold: \begin{enumerate}[(i)] \item
+The following proposition, proved in Appendix~\ref{sec:prop:noCSAStrictly}, is a reformulation of Proposition~\ref{prop:Coupling2} in the asymptotically linear case, and provides sufficient and necessary conditions for the surface~\eqref{eq:GenSVI} to be free of butterfly arbitrage. \begin{proposition} Assume that $\Psi$ is asymptotically linear and there is no calendar spread arbitrage.
+Then~$\overline{\Zz}_+$ is neither empty nor bounded from above.
+Moreover, there is no butterfly arbitrage if and only if the following two conditions hold (recall that the functions~$\Zz_+$ and~$\Lambda$ are defined in~\eqref{eq:SetZ+} and~\eqref{eq:Lambda}): \begin{enumerate}[(i)] \item